Why People of Faith Support Nondiscrimination Protections for LGBTQ AmericansBy Communications Team • February 11, 2021 • 9:44 am

 - Supporting fundamental protections for all Americans is important to people of faith because LGBTQ Americans are our friends, our neighbors, our family members and our coworkers.
 When it comes to being able to earn a living, having a place to live, or being served by a business or government office, LGBTQ people should be treated like everyone else.
 Excluding people from civil protections based on who they are or whom they love hurts us all.

-The Importance of Religious Freedom
+The Importance of Freedom of Religion

 - As people of faith, we believe it is possible to both protect LGBTQ people from unjust discrimination and uphold freedom of religion.